grettke/help/help.md

     ID: org_gcr_2017-05-12_mara:E20FE37A-E10D-406C-B95D-545607F7A93C

 -   Mode inheritance is represented by list definition & indentation.
--   Some modes are so simple that inheritance isn&rsquo;t defined.
+-   Some modes are so simple that inheritance isn't defined.

 -   Hacking mode hooks.
     -   Configurations common to every hacking vehicle.